 What is pH?

-pH shows the alkalinity or acidity of your swimming pool.
+pH shows the alkalinity or acidity of your above-ground pools or in-ground pools.
 A pH of fewer than 7.0 means that your pool is acidic, while that of over 8.0 means it is alkaline.

 pH is an important element of your pool, as chlorine can only work if the pH is between the recommended level of 7.2 to 7.6.